-There is clearly a groundswell of this sentiment in Turtle Island of late, and it’s manifesting itself in a variety of ways.
+There is clearly a groundswell of this sentiment of late, and it’s manifesting itself in a variety of ways.
 Some folks are planting gardens and trees in cities and backyards, bringing a little bit of nature back to the urban environment, and others are turning toward rural life where nature is more abundant.
 For those with the privilege of geographic mobility who are exploring relocating to fulfill their desire to reconnect with nature, there are undoubtedly many, many variables affecting the decision of just where to live.
 Because moving is such a deeply personal action, there is no right answer for everyone.
 However, in this post we’ve compiled a set of maps of different environmental, cultural, and economic factors which might be useful to new farmers, homesteaders, and back-to-the-landers in determining where in the United States best suits their lifestyle.
+There’s also another growing demographic for whom these maps are intended, and that’s climate refugees.
+As more and more people are pushed out of their homes and communities due to climate change, we hope that these resources will help them to find refuge.

 Degree days are an important and under-recognized way to measure our climate and energy use.
 Essentially, a degree day is a measure of how much heating and cooling is necessary throughout the year to keep a building at a comfortable temperature.
 With their mild year-round climates, California (especially San Diego), followed by Florida and Hawaii have historically had the most favorable climates in the US.
 But as climate change progresses, Florida will gain degree days as it has to turn up the A/C, while Alaska will lose them by not having to run the furnace as much.
 Mid-latitude states like Kentucky will gain about as many cooling degree days as it loses heating degree days, resulting in little net change it total degree days.
 Living in a low degree day area saves energy, and, arguably, makes it more pleasant to be outdoors (although we know there’s more to a good environment than just temperature).